Thermodynamic Bounds on Symmetry Breaking in Linear and Catalytic Biochemical Systems

 Eq.~\eqref{eq:bounds} can be readily generalized to evaluate the selection between two groups of states $S = \{s_1, \dots, s_N \}$ and $\Sigma = \{\sigma_1, \dots, \sigma_M \}$, hence quantifying symmetry breaking between coarse-grained chemical macro-states.
 For the upper bound, we have \cite{supplemental_material}:

 where we (arbitrarily) selected $s_N$ and $\sigma_M$ as reference states.
 The lower bound can be obtained by maximizing the inverse ratio in the l.h.s. of Eq.~\eqref{eq:uni_bound}.

 \textit{Open CRN}.---In the most general case, chemical networks are connected to external reservoirs that keep the concentrations of some chemicals $\bar{\mathbf{c}}_m$ fixed.
-These couplings lead to an additional term in the rate equation:
+These couplings lead to {additional terms} in the rate equation:

 where $c_i$ indicates the concentrations of the species $i$.
-Before $p_i = c_i/(\sum_j c_j)$.
 The spanning tree representation cannot be directly applied, as the chemostatted species are not dynamical variables.
-However, by merging them into a single moiety $\bar{c}_{\rm e} = \sum_m \bar{c}_m$, we have that the effective transition rate from $e$ to $i$ through the transition channel $m$ is $w_{im} \bar{c}_m/\bar{c}_{\rm e}$ \cite{supplemental_material}.
-Using this identification, the resulting rate equation can be solved with the spanning tree approach, substituting the normalization condition with a constraint on the fixed concentration $\bar{c}_{\rm e}$.
-As a consequence, the bounds shown above can be equally derived for open chemical systems.
+However, by merging them into a single moiety $\bar{c}_{\rm e} = \sum_m \bar{c}_m$, {the effective} transition rate from $e$ to $i$ through the transition channel $m$ {becomes} $w_{im} \bar{c}_m/\bar{c}_{\rm e}$ \cite{supplemental_material}.
+Using this identification, the resulting rate equation can be solved with the spanning-tree approach {(for steady-states with non-vanishing species concentrations)}, substituting the normalization condition with a constraint on the fixed concentration $\bar{c}_{\rm e}$.
+As a consequence, the bounds shown above can be equally derived for open {catalytic isomerization networks}.